Houston Gastrointestinal & Liver Clinic, P.A

 Colon cancer is ranked second when it comes to cancer deaths in the United States.
 However, it doesn’t have to be that way.
-If you are over the age of 50 or have a family history of colon cancer, call or make an appointment online today to get screened by Dr. Sreelatha Reddy at Houston Gastrointestinal and Liver Clinic in Houston.
+If you are over the age of 50 or have a family history of colon cancer, call or make an appointment online today to get screened by Dr. Sreelatha Reddy at Houston Gastrointestinal and Liver Clinic in Sugar Land, TX.

 Colon cancer, also called colorectal cancer, occurs in the final part of your digestive tract, your large intestine.
 Most colon cancer begins with the development of small clumps of cells called polyps.
 Polyps develop when cell mutations cause unregulated cell growth.